-Think old-fashioned family Christmas, and that is the mood set at The Hotel Hershey during the holiday season.
+Think old-fashioned family Christmastime, and that is the mood set at The Hotel Hershey during the holiday season.
 Built in the 1933, from the moment you approach the stately driveway of this landmark destination you feel… important.
 Not that there aren’t families throughout (filled with both the Hersheypark Christmas Candylane spirit and perhaps some chocolate), but this Historic Hotel of America is unmistakably elegant.

 From the moment you enter the present-day registration lobby, you feel special.
 And from November through January, festive!

 Once you are checked in, and have received your chocolate reward, you might want to do as we normally do, head straight to your deluxe room.
-However, if you are simply spending the day here, as we were this trip, it is time to make a beeline to the Cocoa Beanery for a holiday beverage.
+However, if you are simply spending the day here, as we were this particular trip, it is time to make a beeline to the Cocoa Beanery for a holiday beverage.
 (Mine was the Peppermint Mocha.)

 While there, I discovered beautiful Specialty Baskets and chocolates.
 Santa’s stockings will be bulging this year!
-The Christmas shopping continued at the nearby Shine, A Lilly Pulitzer Signature Store; I find a pop of pink does wonders for the winter doldromes.
+The Christmas shopping continued at the nearby Shine, A Lilly Pulitzer Signature Store; I find a pop of pink does wonders for the winter doldrums.

 And no December shopping spree would be complete without the requisite Christmas ornament, which I found in abundance at Signatures- All Things Hershey.